gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 **Removed Feature**

-- Because NIV is not freely available and KJV is difficul to understand, I simply removed the entire Bible fragment.
+- Because NIV is not freely available and KJV is difficult to understand, I simply removed the entire Bible fragment.

 **Need Help**
 - I successfully retrieved data from Firebase, but I cannot show the data using listview.